-Students must be present at school for the equivalent of at least 4 class periods to participate in school-sponsored activities that day.
+Students must be present at school for at least 4 class periods to participate in school-sponsored activities (athletic practices, competitions, performances, dances, etc.).
 Administration reserves the right to make a final determination of student eligibility for activities.
-Faculty is required to be present for all school-sponsored dances.
-If chaperones are requested, they must be approved by the school prior to the dance.
+The faculty is required to be present for all school-sponsored dances taking place before 3:45.
+If parent chaperones are requested, they must be approved by the school prior to the dance.
 Students are to be modestly dressed and are to conduct themselves appropriately at school dances.
 There is to be NO suggestive dancing or behavior at JICMS social functions.
 The parent/guardian and Colorado Springs Police Dept. will be called immediately if there is any evidence of possession or use of drugs or alcohol, and suspension or expulsion will result.

-NO OUTSIDE GUESTS other than parents/guardians are permitted for 6-8 grade dances or class field trips.
+NO OUTSIDE GUESTS other than parents/guardians (chaperones) are permitted at dances or class field trips.
+Parents and guests who attend other school-sponsored events are expected to follow the behavioral guidelines in modeling excellent character for the students who are in attendance.
+The school administration or on-site school personnel reserves the right to remove from the event any person who is deemed to be a detrimental example or disruptive influence to the students.